Distance: 48-mile loop

 Mapmyride’s elevation total seems misleadingly small (RidewithGPS has a total vert of 2200 ft).
 There are no killer climbs, but all that rolling adds up, and I’m willing to guarantee you’ll get a workout.
 The Marshall-Petaluma Rd loop has 3000 ft of gain, which isn’t nasty but is far from flat.

-This route comes by way of my friends Susan and Hazi.
-I’ve always ridden it counterclockwise, though I see no reason why you have to.
+I’ve always ridden this route counterclockwise, though I see no reason why you have to.
 You can begin it anywhere.
 If you start at the intersection of Nicasio Valley Rd. and Pt.
 Reyes Petaluma Rd (aka Petaluma Pt.
 Reyes Rd.), go NNE (which Northern Californians call “east”) toward Petaluma.
 The traffic here is the worst you’ll see until Hwy 1.
 Soon on your left you pass the Cheese Factory, with good bathrooms and free cheese samples.
 Note the “No lifeguard on duty” sign on the bathrooms.

 Take the first L onto Hicks Valley Rd. (clearly signed, though my Marin Bicycle Map inexplicably labels it “Wilson Hill Rd.”), then the first R onto the real Wilson Hill Rd.
 The “hill” of Wilson Hill Road is probably the longest climb you’ll do all day, unless you take the Marshall Wall option below.
 Take the first L onto Chileno Valley Rd.
 Enjoy this stretch—it’s the best of the inland legs on the route, pleasant rollers through pretty farmland and next to no traffic.